-Katherine Tully, Class of 2011
+Francesca Hernandez, Class of 2011

-To prepare for the release of MCAT 2015, the Scripps Post-Baccalaureate Program has revised the curriculum to include a biochemistry course.
-In addition, a partnership has been developed with Examkrackers to provide a specially designed MCAT course at a discounted fee on the Scripps campus.
+To prepare for the latest version of the MCAT exam, the Scripps Post-Baccalaureate Program has revised the curriculum to include a biochemistry course that students complete in the spring.
 While we offer courses in psychology, sociology, and statistics at Scripps, these courses are not part of the traditional curriculum for the post-bac program.
 We encourage applicants to consider enrolling in one or several of these courses prior to matriculation to better prepare for MCAT or to study these subjects independently during their post-bac year.
 Scripps Post-Bac advisors work closely with students to ensure that their MCAT preparation is thorough and effective.

 A partnership has been developed with Bluerpint to provide an online MCAT course at a discounted fee exclusive for Post-Bac students.
 The membership includes: